TeachBooks/learn-programming/book/environments.md

 ## Environment Variables

 Modern computers have _environment variables_, which are used to define the behavior of your operating system (which is itself a type of computing environment).
 These variables are generally not important for most applications covered in this book, as we will focus on computing environments that are more distant from the operating system (for example, a Python environment; not the operating system directly).
-However, _in particlar for users with a Windows operating system,_ it is often needed to change the `PATH` enviornment variable to make sure various software can be used via a CLI.
+However, _in particular for users with a Windows operating system,_ it is often needed to change the `PATH` environment variable to make sure various software can be used via a CLI.

 Instructions for changing your `PATH` variable on Windows can be found via {ref}`this link <env-vars-windows>`.